eProsima/Integration-Service-docs/docs/examples.rst

 In the other ShapesDemo, subscribe to that kind of shape.

-The *subscriber* ShapesDemo shouldn't received any data as they belong to different domains.
+The *subscriber* ShapesDemo shouldn't receive any data as they belong to different domains.

 Launch IS in another terminal with the *config.xml* (*config_win.xml* if you are on Windows) file from the example folder: